Sunpill/Sunpill.github.io/index.md

 # About me

-I graduated from Hanyang University, Department of Mathematics and am pursuing Ph.D. degree in applied mathemathics at the same university.
+I graduated from Hanyang University, Department of Mathematics and am pursuing a Ph.D. degree in applied mathemathics at the same university.
 From July 2018, I'm a member of Cryptology & Algorithm Lab and am advised by Professor [Jae Hong Seo](https://sites.google.com/site/jhsbhs/).
 My main research interest is in cryptography especially zero-knowledge proof and biometric.
 Besides cryptography, I'm interested in artificial intelligence using deep learning such as face recognition or speaker recognition.

 # News